Blog

 The Process – How is Data Enriched?

-For instance, if you’re using ZOHO, that information could be lost in the dozens of modules and fields that may have been set up by team members over the years.
-Data enrichment in this context, would mean reviewing the CRM data, cleaning up inconsistencies, merging and purging fields or unnecessary data and creating a Golden Record (that is the most perfect, accurate record) of each of your customer.
+For instance, if you’re using ZOHO, your information could be lost in the dozens of modules and fields that may have been set up by team members over the years.
+Data enrichment in this context, would mean reviewing the CRM data, cleaning up inconsistencies, merging and purging fields or unnecessary data and creating a “Golden Record” – a single, most accurate version – of each customer profile.

-Step – 1 Establishing the Data Enrichment Goal
+Step 1 – Establish Data Enrichment Goals

 For data enrichment to work, it’s imperative that goals, audience segmentation, and data sets are clearly defined.